Posts Tagged ‘Alternate History’

 “Oh really!”
 The bartender then asked, “What do you think of that psycho in Milwaukee, you could make a movie about him?”
 His father looked at him with drunk eyes smiling while the woman waited for his response.

-Looking back at his father, George soon blurted out, “Nah that guy was sick.”
+Looking back at his father, George answered, “Nah that guy was sick.”

 As the night died down, father and son sat back at the bar.
 On the television the Brewers were tied with the Baltimore Orioles, that was until Milwaukee’s Robin Yount hit a double to bring Darryl Hamilton home to a 6-5 lead.
 Pointing to the boxed television set, Henry said “When you were first born, I imagined taking you to a game in Milwaukee.”